-Probably the biggest workout mistake I commonly see is performing aerobic training at too high an intensity.
+Probably the biggest workout mistake I commonly see is someone doing their aerobic workout too fast for their current level of conditioning.
 This triggers ‘anaerobic’ metabolism – not aerobic metabolism, which means your workout is stress producing on the body.
 Can your body handle that additional stress?
 Isn’t aerobic training supposed to be an easy workout?

 The two biggest assumptions that are made in error are to think that as long as I do an aerobic exercise – it’s aerobic!

-The other is to assume that as long as I train in that 65-85% of my maximum heart rate, I’m aerobic!
+The other is to assume that as long as I train between 65-85% of my maximum heart rate, I’m aerobic!

 First off, only elite marathoners and triathletes can train at 80-85% of their maximum heart rate.
 What that means is that these well conditioned athletes can run, bike, and swim up to 80-85% of their maximum heart rate and still be triggering aerobic metabolism, meaning they are able to burn fat for energy!